SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient-enterpriseapi.md

 ![The 'Approve' button highlighted in the side panel for managing an API request in the new SharePoint admin center](../images/use-aadhttpclient-enterpriseapi-grant-approve.png)

+> [!NOTE]
+> It is possible to create a domain isolated web part that connects to the API secured with AAD.
+In this case, the CORS for the API has to be re-configured appropriately, because each instance of domain isolated web part execute in dedicated app web with unique domain.

 ### Add the Orders web part to the page

 To verify that everything is working as expected, add the previously created Orders web part to a page.